kylestephens-labs/fund_signal/docs/additional_to_dos.md

 Extract shared fixture-loading/helpers into a dedicated test utility module so other scoring/drift tests (or future online-mode regressions) can reuse the parsing and context handling without touching the main regression test file.

+## FSQ-032: Evidence Integrity Verificatio

+Optimization Ideas:

+Expose a Make target (or CLI alias) that bootstraps the QA job with fixture inputs and a local SQLite sink so developers can exercise the whole pipeline without relying on Supabase.

+## Evidence Integrity Verification — Proof Timestamp Enforcement

+Optimization Ideas:

+Consider a lightweight test fixture that sets settings.proof_max_age_days explicitly, keeping unit tests insulated from future default changes.

+Cache the computed “age days” in SignalProof.ensure_fresh so downstream logging/metrics can reuse it without recomputing in hydrators or future consumers.

+## Task FSQ-034: Evidence Integrity Verification — Proof Domain Freshness Replay

+Optimization Ideas:

+Consider logging the dedupe key when a proof is skipped so ops can diagnose unexpected drops without re-running the full replay.